Personalized training for actors

 4. Magic: Experiencing Psychology and Entertainment

 I was a professional magician for 6 years.
 Yeah, I know, I'm like a circus.
 If you enter my website you can see a video.
 Something that movies and magic have in common, is that in both cases you have to entertain the audience.
 Let's say that those 6 years of learning from teachers in the world of magic forced me to see if my tricks were entertaining or not.
 Especially the summer that I performed magic tricks on the streets of London, I realised that people are not going to pay attention to you unless you earn it.
 At the time I found it extremely difficult because some people insulted me, laughed at me and almost everybody would ignore me.
-But I kept trying and I ended up working regularly until one day I performed at a private show where the husband wanted to surprise his wife with a new car.
-And who made the car appear?
-Well not me, but I did surprise her with the keys.
-She was so happy!
+But I kept trying and I ended up working regularly as a magician.

 5. La Masia: Actors Laboratory